-The Remuneration Committee consists of three Non-executive Directors being Christophe Urtel (Chairperson), Mervyn Greene and Justin Reid.
-The Remuneration Committee is not chaired by an independent director, and is not comprised of a majority of Independent Directors and accordingly does not comply with Recommendation 8.1 of the Corporate Governance Council.
+The Remuneration Committee consists of two Non-executive Directors being Chris Salisbury (Chairperson) and Mervyn Greene.
+The Remuneration Committee is chaired by an independent director, however it is not comprised of a majority of Independent Directors and accordingly does not comply with Recommendation 8.1 of the Corporate Governance Council.